marcelpetersen/mobil/_posts/2020-03-26-the-future-is-electric-an-interview-with-christoph-ulusoy.md

 Serviced apartment owners usually have a very open mindset.
 Their customers have started to expect a lot from their booking in recent years.
 More than just a serviced apartment to stay in, customers want a total experience during their vacation or work trip, and the cherry on top is having an eco-friendly, convenient way of getting around town during their stay. evhcle is quite literally selling “mobility as a service”.

+> Post-Coronavirus will be the perfect time to restart the economy

 Most guests are looking for temporary accommodations, because they’re working on a project or they’re new to a city and haven’t found a permanent home yet.
 That’s the cool part about our business model: evhcle is just as practical for the daily commute to the office as it is for the weekend trip back home.
 In the future, we’ll also be targeting hotels and entire urban areas, like city districts and neighborhoods.

 **Was it important to your company model from the beginning to offer 100% electric vehicles, or did you play with the idea of offering gas-powered vehicle types as well?**